 Yes.

 Go to every bank you think your loved one may have banked with and ask.
-Take a copy of your letters of administration and an original death certificate with you, because they will likely ask for those documents.
+Take a copy of your Letters of Administration and an original death certificate with you, because they will likely ask for those documents.

 Will my power of attorney still work at the bank?